kyleorman/TruVium/README.md

 ## Author

-Kyle Orman is a member of Dr. Jia Di's TruLogic Lab and a PhD student at the University of Arkansas, focusing on hardware design and verification.
+Kyle Orman is a member of Dr. Jia Di's TruLogic Lab and a PhD student at the University of Arkansas.

 ## Acknowledgments